ARVC patient association

 – Integration of German ARVC patients into European / international registries

 – Coverage of molecular autopsy by the health insurance companies

 – Establishing a psychosocial network and psychological support for ARVC patients

-- Cross ERN working group on pregnancy with rare disease
+– Participation in a Cross ERN working group on pregnancy and family planning with rare diseases